Resistor52/cloud_dfir_demo/README.md

 scp -i <YOUR_SSH_KEY> <YOUR_FILE>  ec2-user@<YOUR_IP_ADDRESS>:~
 ```

+NOTE: If you exit SSH, you will need to rerun `source env/bin/activate` or aws_ir will not execute

 ## STEP 3 - Prepare a Demonstration Target
 For this step, simply launch another Amazon Linux t2.micro EC2 instance and in Step 3 of the Launch wizard, expand the "Advanced Details" part of the form and paste in the following code in the User Data field: